-After the surprise announcement of Benjamin Tison, it’s someone else’s turn pillar of the French team padel to end his professional career: Jérémy Scatena.
+After the surprise announcement of Benjamin Tison, it’s someone else’s turn French padel team pillar to end his professional career: Jérémy Scatena.

-Iconic player of the padel French, authentic, which leaves no one indifferent, the Niçois has returned to his very old career...
-Once upon a time: Jérémy Scatena.
+An emblematic player of French padel, authentic, who leaves no one indifferent, the Niçois looked back on his very old career… Once upon a time: Jérémy Scatena.

 8 times French champion!

-At the time, the padel was very underdeveloped, and very quickly, I played for the French team from 2008.
-From 2009, with Robin Haziza, we were French champions every year, with the exception of 2012 (Haziza/ Ritz), until 2017.
+At the time, padel was very little developed, and very quickly, I played for the French team from 2008.
+From 2009, with Robin Haziza, we were French champions every year, with the exception of 2012 (Haziza/Ritz), and this until 2017.
 We have been vice-European champions in Rome in 2019, a year in which Spain did not participate.
 Even if nations were not also present in 2015, France was European Champion in the Netherlands in 2015".

 A professional career that begins in 2018…

-“I started my professional career in 2018 at World Padel Tour from Jaen, which marked the start of my adventure.
-In 2019, I entered the top 100 of the WPT and in 2022, I finished 67th in the FIP ranking and we won the only bronze medal of the padel French.
+“I started my professional career in 2018 at World Padel Tour from Jaen, which marked the beginning of my adventure.
+In 2019, I entered the WPT top 100 and in 2022, I finished 67th in the FIP ranking and we won the only bronze medal in French padel.

-Le padel brought me incredible emotions.
-Throughout my career, these emotions and feelings have been my driving force and my energy, allowing me to go much further than I ever imagined.
+Padel has brought me incredible emotions.
+Throughout my career, these emotions and feelings have been my driving force and energy, allowing me to go much further than I ever imagined.

 I would like to take this opportunity to thank the people who supported and accompanied me, and who, at certain times, believed in me more than I believed in myself.
 Thanks to my family, to Damien Langlois, to Nalle, to Jean-Noël Grinda, to my coaches Colo Prado, Nicolas Gavino, Xavi Figols and, of course, Pablo Ayma, as well as to Jean-Michel Pequery for the mental part.